Chantity/btd6-scripts/guide/README.md

 ![](images/13_adjusting_map_selection_method_call.png)

 Now, before you run away and test your script, let me really quickly show you what to do if you change your mind about a tower and want it at a different position.
 For our example, lets say we suddenly want our our dart on the other side of the circle.
-Instead of finding and adjusting every single place, upgrade and delete action about that dart, instead you can use this trick: [471,378]
+Instead of finding and adjusting every single place, upgrade and delete action about that dart, instead you can use this trick:
 - Select the coordinates anywhere in the script and press Ctrl + F.
 - In the search window in the top right, click the arrow on the left.
 - In the lower text field, enter your new coordinates and click the "Replace all" button.

 ![](images/14_find_and_replace.gif)

 Now, if you followed the tutorial along well, you should have a working Balance Easy Grinder!
 To try it, either click the play button in the top right or just double click it in the file explorer as usual; then go to the home screen and press 8.
-If you didn't get what a specific part of the script should look like now, find the finished script we just build [here](./tutorial.ahk).
+If you didn't get what a specific part of the script should look like now, find the finished script we just built [here](./tutorial.ahk).

 ## Happy scripting!